 After approximately two years of ministry at TCM, the Goddards moved to St. Louis, Missouri in 1973, where they served as one of the Youth Pastors of Apostolic Pentecostal Church and the Principal of Crossroads Christian School.
 Bro.
 Goddard credits this time of nurturing under the tutelage of Rev. Winfred Black, the pastor of Apostolic Pentecostal Church, for developing his pastoral ministry.
 In subsequent years Bro.
 Jack Yonts would powerfully impact Bro.
 Goddard's ministry in the areas of leadership and administration.

 Bro.
-Goddard moved to Saint John, NB in October of 1988 to assume the pastorate of First United Pentecostal Church , and soon found himself at the helm of yet another ambitious church expansion project.
+Goddard moved to Saint John, New Bronswick in October of 1988 to assume the pastorate of First United Pentecostal Church , and soon found himself at the helm of yet another ambitious church expansion project.
 A new auditorium was erected in August of 1993, and the entire church complex was finished and dedicated in April of 1994, including educational facilities, offices, a youth center and the “Noah's Ark ” daycare.
 After seventeen years of ministry, the Goddard's resigned the pastorate in Saint John on April 10, 2005.

 They have two grown children, Lorraine and Brian.
 Lorraine is married to Rev. Tony Mansinho who serves as pastor of Calvary Apostolic Church in Swissvale, PA, a suburb of Pittsburgh.
 Brian is married to Meagan McClintock Goddard.
 Brian and Meagan reside in St. Charles, MO and are active in their local church, Winds of Pentecost, pastored by Rev. Tom Trimble.